militaryinvestor/militaryinvestor.github.io/_posts/2021-09-14-Follow-the-Market.md

 - Past performance hold no bearing on future performance
 - Investments with higher returns usually have much higher risks.

-#### Value Investing:
+> #### Value Investing:

-Note: Ok, so there are some investors who have beaten the market average over the long term (like Warren Buffett) through value investing.
+> Note: Ok, so there are some investors who have beaten the market average over the long term (like Warren Buffett) through value investing.
 Value investing involves buying companies’ stock whose price is much lower than it should be based on their revenue and assets, and then buying and holding them over the long term.
 However, this takes serious research and a little luck, and is a riskier plan than passive investing (as you are buying individual stocks that could possibly lose their entire value).
+>

-Value investors – like everyone else – cannot time the market.
+> Value investors – like everyone else – cannot time the market.
 However, they give themselves a “buffer” to make it easier to gain a profit (i.e. by buying stocks priced at half of what they should be based on revenue/assets).
+>

-If you are interested in learning value investing, I’d recommend reading the following books:
+> If you are interested in learning value investing, I’d recommend reading the following books:

-- “[Invested](https://www.amazon.com/gp/product/0062672649/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0062672649&linkCode=as2&tag=militaryinv09-20&linkId=4c2ea39286c8aadb3105154c7433833b),” by Danielle Towns (a lightweight book for beginners to learn value investing)
+> - “[Invested](https://www.amazon.com/gp/product/0062672649/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0062672649&linkCode=as2&tag=militaryinv09-20&linkId=4c2ea39286c8aadb3105154c7433833b),” by Danielle Towns (a lightweight book for beginners to learn value investing)
-- “[The Intelligent Investor](https://www.amazon.com/gp/product/0060555661/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0060555661&linkCode=as2&tag=militaryinv09-20&linkId=434755be297403b4d3ef3190e687f228),” by Ben Graham (the basis of value investing, by Warren Buffett’s mentor)
+> - “[The Intelligent Investor](https://www.amazon.com/gp/product/0060555661/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0060555661&linkCode=as2&tag=militaryinv09-20&linkId=434755be297403b4d3ef3190e687f228),” by Ben Graham (the basis of value investing, by Warren Buffett’s mentor)
-- Anything written by Warren Buffet or his investing partner, Charlie Munger
+> - Anything written or said by Warren Buffet or his investing partner, Charlie Munger
+>

-For now, I have decided that I do not want to spend my time reading the financial reports of companies, so I do not currently practice value investing.
+> For now, I have decided that I do not want to spend my time reading the financial reports of companies, so I do not currently practice value investing.
 However, for those who carefully research and buy stocks with high upside, there is opportunity to build wealth.

 -------